Home / Blog / 10 Different Types of Packaging Materials You Should Know

 Q. How can we increase the perceived value of our boxes?

-You can use different types of finishing, add-ons, and inserts, etc., to enhance the appeal and perceived value of your packaging.
+You can use different types of finishing, add-ons, inserts, etc., to enhance the appeal and perceived value of your packaging.